USS Lloyd E. Acree: End-of-war operations

 Lloyd E. Acree resumed convoy escort duty in the closing weeks of the war.
 She departed Subic Bay on 12 July as escort for a convoy bound for Okinawa.
 She continued operating between the Philippines and the Ryūkyūs until 12 September when she began weather patrols off the Philippines.
 For more than five months she operated out of various Philippine ports from Manila, Luzon, to Guiuan, Samar while gathering important weather information in the Philippine Sea.

-Departing Manila on 15 February 1946, Lloyd B. Acree steamed to the coast of China and arrived Tsingtao 20 February.
+Departing Manila on 15 February 1946, Lloyd E. Acree steamed to the coast of China and arrived Qingdao 20 February.
 For almost 2 months she operated in the Yellow and East China Seas in ASW training and supporting Chinese Nationalists during their struggle with Chinese Communists.

 Post-war decommissioning

-On 15 April she departed Tsingtao via the Marianas, Marshalls, and Pearl Harbor, and reached San Pedro, Los Angeles on 11 May.
+On 15 April she departed Qingdao via the Marianas, Marshalls, and Pearl Harbor, and reached San Pedro, Los Angeles on 11 May.
 There she decommissioned on 10 October, was inactivated at San Diego, California, 20 November, and joined the Pacific Reserve Fleet.
 She was berthed at Mare Island, California, and struck on 15 January 1972.
 She was sold for scrap on 13 June 1973.